crcollins/chemtools-webapp/docs/other/main.md

 - mol2 - a standard Cartesian-style molecule file format
 - png - this is just a very rough rendering of the structure of the molecule.
 - Job - there also is a job form on each molecule page that will allow generation of job files for any of the clusters given a few parameters.

+In addition to the files, the page for each structure also includes the exact name, the feature vector, and estimates for the HOMO, LUMO, and Band Gap energies.
+These estimates are calculated using the weights from a 567 dimensional linear regression on the feature vector.
+The linear regression was trained on ~1000 benzobisazole structures.

 ### Jobs ###